v-p-b/failnight/README.md

 Evaluation of the submissions must be based on the above points.
 Positive or negative discrimination based on information other than the received submission contradicts the concept of FAIL night.

+## Goals

+* Provide an excuse for more or less regular meetups with likeminded geeks
+* Provide an opportunity for new people to get involved
+* Keep the discussion focused and constructive

 ## Announcement
 * The announcement should be mostly done in analog form.
 Receiving a "limited edition" flyer is more personal than receiving an e-mail.